Colombian entry requirements for travelers

 Travelers must be aware of the legal landscape in Colombia, as penalties for breaking the law may be more severe than in Canada, with no existing treaty for offender transfer between the two countries.
 Some of the laws and regulations that you need to follow and respect are:

-• Do not possess, use, or traffic any illegal drugs, as this can result in long prison sentences and heavy fines
+- Do not possess, use, or traffic any illegal drugs, as this can result in long prison sentences and heavy fines

-• Do not engage in any sexual activity with minors, as this can result in severe criminal charges and penalties
+- Do not engage in any sexual activity with minors, as this can result in severe criminal charges and penalties

-• Do not participate in any political demonstrations or protests, as they can turn violent and result in arrests or injuries
+- Do not participate in any political demonstrations or protests, as they can turn violent and result in arrests or injuries

-• Do not take photographs or videos of military or police installations, personnel, or vehicles, as this can be considered a security threat
+- Do not take photographs or videos of military or police installations, personnel, or vehicles, as this can be considered a security threat

-• Do not carry large amounts of cash or valuables, as this can make you a target for theft or robbery
+- Do not carry large amounts of cash or valuables, as this can make you a target for theft or robbery

-• Do not accept food, drinks, or gifts from strangers, as they may be laced with drugs or other substances that can impair your judgment or cause harm
+- Do not accept food, drinks, or gifts from strangers, as they may be laced with drugs or other substances that can impair your judgment or cause harm

-You should also familiarize yourself with the contact details and locations of Canadian embassies in Bogota and Cartagena, providing a valuable resource for assistance during your stay.
+It is important to familiarize yourself with the contact details and locations of Canadian embassies in Bogota and Cartagena, providing a valuable resource for assistance during your stay.
 You can find the addresses, phone numbers, email addresses, and opening hours of these embassies on the [official website of the Government of Canada].

 Rainy Season Caution